 Design covers for whichever type of binding is necessary for your book.

 To avoid misunderstandings, ask us to be clear about what is considered a revision and what is a change.
 Once you decide upon the number of pages, page size, a typestyle, cover colour, ink colour, graphics or layout of your book AND THEN YOU CHANGE YOUR MIND, expect to pay extra.
-It sometimes means starting the book over from scratch.
+In some cases it means starting the book over from scratch.
 In book production a change of mind at certain stages can cause a major disruption.
 Checking this out in advance will ensure you don't incur extra charges because you didn't know.